yava9221/csci-4830-821-hw2-journal/completed/yava9221-larvel_larvel.md

 *   2016-02-29: Filed a [pull request](https://github.com/laravel/laravel/pull/3675) to take out a word.

-*   2016-02-29: I use Larvel, which is a PHP web app framework, for some work I do.
+*   2016-02-29: I use Laravel, which is a PHP web app framework, for some work I do.
 Since it is open source, it didn't take me long to find a project that I wanted to work on.